 - Once the permit is issued, the customer can now begin their construction.

 - Many residential building permits require additional trade permits (Mechanical, Electrical, Plumbing) to complete construction.
 These permits require separate submission and review.
 At this time, these permits are reviewed through a paper process.
-Trade permits are started and issued at the Inspection Services Department (ISD) which is located on the 10th floor of 2100 Clarendon Blvd.
+Trade permits are started and issued at the Inspection Services Department (ISD) Permitting Offices, 2100 Clarendon Blvd.,10 Floor.